Jarinex/Stolen-Land-Encounters/README.md

 I have only played this mod in turnbased mode, but I have a good feeling it will work with RTwP.

+***Why do some enemies have quicken?***

+In order to get buffs more quickly on enemies (casters), I gave them quicken so they can buff themselves quickly.
+While I can put a buff on them manaully, it doesnt scale to their caster level.
+As such, they can be easily dispelled.
+I didn't want that to happen, so I gave casters quicken to get those spells out more quickly.

+***Will you make a version for Wrath of The Righteous?***

+Ideally, yes, but I can't make any promises.
+These mods take a lot of time, and I'm not sure how modding will work for Wrath.

+***Will you continue working on this mod after Wrath releases?***

+Yes, I will at least get a working version for the mod out.
+I don't know if it will be done before Wrath, but we will see.

+Install
+-	Download and install Unity Mod Manager 0.13.0 or later
+-	Download the mod
+-	Build it using Visual Studio 2017 Community Edition and put files into a folder called TweakMod
+-	Download JMMT (which is included in releases and can also be found here: https://github.com/Jarinex/JMMTBeta)
+-	Run the game
+-	If downloading zip, just drag to the mods folder and extract

 Special Thanks: